ruiyanggenetics/ghilab/README.md

 - Human genetics
 - Immunology
-- Severe infectious disease and immune dysregulation
+- Severe infectious disease, immune dysregulation, and malignancy
 - Translational and mechanistic studies using humans as the primary model system

 ---